Antanas Račas

 Antanas Račas (August 28, 1940 – February 9, 2014) was a Lithuanian politician.
-In 1990 he was among those who signed the Act of the Re-Establishment of the State of Lithuania.
+In 1990, he was among those who signed the Act of the Re-Establishment of the State of Lithuania.

+Early life and education

+Račas was born on August 28, 1940, in Jurbarkas, Lithuania.

-Račas graduated from Sakiai District Kiduliai secondary school.
+Račas graduated from Kiduliai primary school of Šakiai district.
 In 1962–1967, studied Germanic languages in Vilnius University where he received a degree in philology.

+Career

 He later worked in various schools.
-In 1976, was fired from Kelme District Saukenai secondary school for "relations with anti-Soviets and clerics".
+In 1976, he was fired from Šaukėnai Vladas Pūtvis-Putvinskis Gymnasium for "relations with anti-Soviets and clerics".

-Until 1990 Račas worked in Kelme Secondary school No. 2 as a teacher of the German language.
+Until 1990, Račas worked in Kelmė Kražantė Progymnasium as a teacher of the German language.
 Participated in the activity of Sąjūdis (Reform Movement of Lithuania), was Chairman of the Sajudis Council in Kelme District.
-After the events of January 1991, the Committee of Foreign Affairs established Lithuanian Information Bureau in Huttenfeld (Germany), Anatanas Račas was Head of the bureau until 18 November 1991.
+After the events of January 1991, the Committee of Foreign Affairs established Lithuanian Information Bureau in Huttenfeld, Germany, Račas was head of the bureau until 18 November 1991.
 Račas was also the founder of Lithuanian Samaritan Community.

-In 1990–1992, Račas was elected to the Supreme Council-Reconstituent Seimas.
-As a member of the then Homeland Union – Lithuanian Christian Democrats was a Member of the Seimas since 25 November 1996.
+In 1990–1992, Račas was elected to the Supreme Council – Reconstituent Seimas.
+As a member of the then Homeland Union was a Member of the Seimas since 25 November 1996.

+Račas died on February 9, 2014, in Vilnius, Lithuania.
+His body is burried in the Kelmė Cemetery.